 Mapp, Glenford E. and Katsriku, Ferdinand and Aiash, Mahdi and Chinnam, Naveen and Lopes, Rigolin and Moreira, Edson and Vanni, Renata M. P. and Augusto, Mario (2012) Exploiting location and contextual information to develop a comprehensive framework for proactive handover in heterogeneous environments.
 Journal of Computer Networks and Communications .
 ISSN 2090-7141

 Full text is not in this repository.

 therefore to explore the development of a comprehensive framework for achieving optimal communication in heterogeneous wireless environments using location and contextual information to provide efficient handover mechanisms.
 Using location-based techniques, it is possible to demonstrate that the Time Before Vertical Handover as well as the Network Dwell Time can be accurately estimated.
 These techniques are dependent on accurately estimating the handover radius.
 This paper investigates how location and context awareness can be used to estimate the best handover radius.
 The paper also explores how such techniques may be integrated into the Y-Comm architecture which is being used to explore the development of future mobile networks.
 Finally, the paper highlights the use of ontological

 |Notes on copyright:||Full copyright with the authors.
 The work is released under a “Creative Commons Attribution License,” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.|

-|Deposited On:||18 Jun 2012 05:31|
+|Date Deposited:||18 Jun 2012 05:31|